 John Doyle, Jean-Lou Chameau Professor of Control and Dynamical Systems at Caltech.
 His talk Fire and Life, will highlight Southern California's particularly complex relationship with fire.

 Mia Feuer, artist, Assistant Professor of Sculpture at CA College of the Arts, will talk about her work at the tar sands in Alberta, CA.

 Thomas Fenn, Director of the Yale Center for the Study of Ancient Pyro-technology.
 Tom is an archaeologist who specializes in examining early technologies.
 His research combines chemistry, geology, archeology, cultural anthropology and history.
 He will talk to us about the history of man’s discovery and use of fire.

 George Bennett, photographer, will talk about fire at the Wing House in Malibu

 Erica Newman, fire ecologist will talk about biodiversity in chaparral and what to expect with fire and climate change

-William L. Fox, Director of the Center for Art + Environment at the Nevada Museum of Art, will talk about Burning Man and the Yosemite Fire Fall
+William L. Fox, Director of the Center for Art + Environment at the Nevada Museum of Art, will talk about fire as an outdoor spectacle and as art in the environment.

 Sara Hiner, musician and Eric Elias, pyro-technician, will talk about their collaboration on the fireworks at Hollywood Bowl